pallets-eco/flask-security/docs/models.rst

 MongoEngine, Peewee or PonyORM to define a data model that includes a `User` and `Role` model.
 The fields on your models must follow a particular convention depending on the functionality your app requires.
 Aside from this, you're free to add any additional fields to your model(s) if you want.

+As more features are added to Flask-Security, the requirements for required fields and tables grow.
+As you use these features, and therefore use these fields and tables, database migrations are required;
+which are a bit of a pain.
+To make things easier - Flask-Security includes mixins that contain ALL the fields and tables required for all features.
+They also contain various `best practice` fields - such as update and create times.
+These mixins can be easily extended to add any sort of custom fields and can be found in the `models` module (today there is just one for using Flask-SqlAlchemy).

-At the bare minimum your `User` and `Role` model should include the following fields:
+At the bare minimum
+your `User` and `Role` model should include the following fields:

 **User**